17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Jenn and Ed from Colemanconcierge.com

-7. Join a snorkeling tour off of the Cozumel coast
+7. Join a snorkeling tour off the Cozumel coas

 There are some amazing snorkeling spots that you can’t reach without a boat.
-And that’s where I become fun of organized tours because there is no other way to get there unless you hire a private boat.
+That’s where I became fond of organized tours, because there is no other way to get there unless you hire a private boat.

-You will be in awe at the crystal clear turquoise water and the wealth of underwater life.
-The only aspect I didn’t like about this tour is
+You will be in awe at the crystal-clear turquoise water and the wealth of underwater life.

 Cozumel coast aerial view - things to do in cozumel